Building LLMs is probably not going be a brilliant business

 What do they know that I don't?
 It is a mystery - but let's consider the options.

-It's worth saying that even companies that raise huge sums of money sometimes can turn out to have no viable business.
-WeWork ultimately raised over $10bn at a valuation of $47bn before it was realised that their business simply did not work.
-WeWork were valued at $0.56bn in their most recent financial restructuring - having lost well over 95% of what was invested.
+It's worth saying that even companies that raise huge sums of money sometimes turn out to have no viable business.
+WeWork ultimately raised over $10bn at a valuation of $47bn before it was realised that their business simply did not make sense.
+WeWork were valued at just $0.56bn in their most recent financial restructuring - having lost well over 95% of what was invested.

 Not all AI companies are doomed